JamFox/docs.jamfox.dev/docs/content/travel/japan-guide.md

 ## Manners, Dos, Donts

 - eating and drinking while walking
+- always say food was the best youve ever eaten when waiter asks
 - being late is a major faux pas
 - significance of handling business cards
 - taxi doors